anthonyhamilton123/art-institute-random/README.md

 -Would like to make an option for multiple images side by side, so students can write comparison essays -Add other info like Title, name, media, year
+-create conditional to rerun on errors
+-create a method to search the database

 ## Lessons Learned: